joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/30/business/eric-spofford-new-hampshire-vandalism.html

 **Trump Praises Elon Musk in Oval Office Farewell**\
-`The billionaire owner of Tesla and SpaceX has stepped down from his role in the Department of Government Efficiency amid tension with both the president and shareholders of his companies.`\
+`The billionaire owner of Tesla and SpaceX stepped down from his role in the Department of Government Efficiency as his term as a special government employee came to an end.`\
 https://nytimes.com/video/us/politics/100000010200007/elon-musk-trump-doge.html

 **A defending champion avoids their nemesis before the strangest match so far: French Open recap**\